David Reed David Reed

 Bike and Scooter Share in the US - What is its Future?

 With all of the turmoil in the shared micromobility industry since December, the question arises again - should bike and scooter share systems be supported by city, state, and federal subsidies in the same fashion that public transportation is?
 Venture capital entering the arena of public bike sharing initially was a sign that there is a viable, and growing market for active transportation in cities, and people love the service.
-There were major problems though, which I attempt to unpack, and make some predictions for what the year ahead looks like for bike and scooter sharing in North America.

 Read More